Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Hours: 8:30 am – 6:30 pm

 - This architectural feat is one of the most well-known attractions in Da Lat.
-Created by architect Dr. Dang Viet Nga, Crazy House is a fantastical construction with a history rich in the pursuit of woman who refused to be bound by dull government jobs and the confines of traditional architecture.
-The dream-like creation is truly unique structure and well worth the visit (entry 80,000 VND for adults, ~3 USD).
-If you’re up for it, even stay in one of the quirky rooms as some of their rooms offer a lodging option.
+Created by architect Dr. Dang Viet Nga, Crazy House is a fantastical construction with a rich history of perseverance and the pursuit of a woman who refused to be bound by the confines of traditional architecture.
+The dream-like creation is a truly unique structure and well worth the visit (entry 80,000 VND for adults, ~$3 USD).
+If you’re up for the adventure, some of the quirky rooms are even bookable for overnight stays.

 - Maze Bar

-- 100 Roofs Maze Bar is a Crazy House-esq bar that has seemingly endless nooks and crannies to sit and enjoy your drinks.
-Having no idea how extensive the place was, my husband and I were on our way out the door to leave when some people asked us if we had been to the roofs.
-Had we not turned back around, we would have missed the vast majority of the sprawling bar and the incredible views from the many rooftops.
-A must see stop in Da Lat as every turn produced yet another mind blowing discovery.
+- 100 Roofs Maze Bar is a Crazy House-esqe bar that has seemingly endless nooks and crannies to sit and enjoy your drink of choice.
+Having no idea how extensive the place was, my husband and I were on our way to leave when some people asked us if we had made it to the roofs.
+Had we left, we would have missed the vast majority of the sprawling bar and the incredible views from the multiple rooftop areas.
+An absolute must-see stop in Da Lat as every turn produced yet another artistic masterpiece.

 - Address: 57 Phan Bội Châu, Phường 1, Đà Lạt, Lâm Đồng, Vietnam